 Thrive Renewables Community Benefit Programme

-Funding for low carbon improvements to community buildings
+Funding for low carbon improvements to community buildings to continue in 2017

 Project duration: November 2015 ongoing

 Thrive Renewables (formerly known as Triodos Renewables) is funding energy improvements to community buildings in areas close to its project sites for the second year running, after the success of the programme in 2016.

 The aim is to make community buildings, like village halls and community centres, more useful for the communities they serve and to help raise awareness of important energy issues.

 [NB These areas are defined by postcode.
 Please read the guidance for applicants carefully to make sure that your community building falls within an eligible area.]